-The Australia India Institute (AII) is a leading centre for the study of India.
+The Australia India Institute is Australia's only national centre for research and analysis on India.
 Through its teaching, research, public policy and outreach programs, it is building Australia's understanding of India and deepening and enriching the relationship between the two countries.

 Based at the University of Melbourne, the Australia India Institute (AII) is also a hub for dialogue, research and partnerships between India and Australia.
 Nodes of the growing AII network currently exist at La Trobe network currently exist at La Trobe University and the University of New South Wales and more are planned.
 The AII at Delhi will be inaugurated by the patron of the Institute, the Governor of Victoria, His Excellency, The Honourable Alex Chernov AC QC in early 2015.